Infinidoge/universe/readme.md

 Packages that I've packaged for myself for one reason or another.
 Some may be upstreamed in the future, however some don't generally belong in Nixpkgs.

+- `default.nix`: Flake module that takes the packages from `all-packages.nix` and outputs them into `packages`/`legacyPackages`.
+Additionally, it creates an overlay called `packages` containing all of the packages.
-- `default.nix`: Collects the packages and applies `callPackage`.
-Acts as an overlay.
-These packages are also exported by digga
+- `all-packages.nix`: Collects the packages and applies `callPackage`.
+- `patches`: Any patches necessary for packages go here.
+Doesn't necessarily exist.

+Packages themselves:

+- `hexagon.nix`: A runner/compiler for Hex Casting spells.
 - `mcaselector.nix`: A wrapper around the MCASelector jar so it runs on Nix.
+- `nix-modrinth-prefetch.nix`: A prefetcher for Modrinth mods.
 - `olympus.nix`: The olympus mod manager/installer for Celeste
-- `qtile.nix`: A clone from the Qtile package in Nixpkgs, which I repin to the latest git commit occasionally.
+- `setris.nix`: Tetris with Sand!
 - `sim65.nix`: The Sim65 65c02 simulator and debugger.
 Not well tested.
+- `substitute-subset.nix`: `substituteAll` for a limited subset of files.
 - `unbted.nix`: An NBT editor for Minecraft.
-- `sources.toml`: The nvfetcher sources, currently just for Qtile.
-- `patches`: Any patches necessary for packages go here.

-### `/profiles`

-'Optional' sets of definitions.
-This has broadly been replaced with the modules, and is somewhat pending being refactored out.
-I may use a similar concept for some broad-stroke setups, but likely not in this form.

-#### `/profiles/develop/programming`

-Defines what is necessary for using the respective programming language, such as installed packages

-- `haskell.nix`
-- `java.nix`
-- `nim.nix`
-- `python.nix`
-- `racket.nix`
-- `rust.nix`
-- `zig.nix`

-#### `/profiles/services`

-Profiles for running services.

-- `proxy.nix`: Sets up a local Privoxy instance that routes through an SSH SOCKS5 tunnel.

 ### `/secrets`